Maurice Purify

-Maurice "Mo" Purify (born January 17, 1986) is an American football wide receiver who is currently a free agent.
+Maurice "Mo" Purify (born January 17, 1986) is an American football coach and former wide receiver who is currently the wide receivers coach for College of the Redwoods.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2008.
 He played college football at Nebraska.
-Purify also played for the Georgia Force, Omaha Nighthawks, Arizona Rattlers, and San Jose SaberCats.
-Having scored over 150 touchdowns and over 6,000 receiving yards in his career, as well as winning four consecutive ArenaBowls with two teams, Purify is considered one of the best receivers in AFL history.
+Purify also played for the Georgia Force, Arizona Rattlers, and San Jose SaberCats of the Arena Football League; scoring over 150 touchdowns, amassing over 6,000 receiving yards, and winning four consecutive ArenaBowls with two teams during his career..

-Early years
+Early life

 Purify was born in Eureka, California and attended Eureka High School.

 College career

 San Francisco City College

 Purify originally attended San Francisco City College.
 As a freshman in 2004, he recorded 24 receptions for 444 yards and 11 touchdowns.
 In 2005, he recorded 68 receptions for 1,318 yards and 19 touchdowns as a sophomore and earned California Community College Football Coaches Association First-team All-America honors and Region I First-team All-California honors.
-He helped the team to a 10-2 season that ended with a 41-38 loss in the junior college state championship game, a game in which he earned offensive MVP honors.
+He helped the team to a 10–2 season that ended with a 41–38 loss in the junior college state championship game, a game in which he earned offensive MVP honors.